NguyenNhatTruong03/NguyenNhatTruong03.github.io/content/3-Setup-S3/3.1-Setup-S3-Static-web/_index.md

 ![Sep-Up-S3](/images/3.setupS3/3.1.ima/n1.png)

-Select **ACLs enable** and check **Object write to make objects in the bucket public.
+Select **ACLs enable** and check **Object write** to make objects in the bucket public.

 ![Sep-Up-S3](/images/3.setupS3/3.1.ima/n2.png)

-Uncheck **Block all public access*, check **

-I acknowledge that the current settings might result in this bucket and the objects within becoming public.** to allow other sources to access S3
+Uncheck **Block all public access**, check *I acknowledge that the current settings might result in this bucket and the objects within becoming public.* to allow other sources to access S3

 ![Sep-Up-S3](/images/3.setupS3/3.1.ima/n.png)

-**Create bucket**
+Select **Create bucket**

 ![Sep-Up-S3](/images/3.setupS3/3.1.ima/n3.png)

+Next, configure the policy for S3.
 Select the newly created Bucket and go to **Premissions**.

 ![Sep-Up-S3](/images/3.setupS3/3.1.ima/n4.png)